mrvnmyr/osdt/README.rst

 -----------
 The program wakes up only once per second, measures and repaints the single line of text, and uses Cairo's xcb backend for efficient text rendering.
-Memory footprint is minimal; CPU/GPU usage is effectively near-zero.
+During a flash fade, colors update every 50ms for smoothness.
+Memory footprint is minimal; CPU/GPU usage stays low.